timarcher/Drone/wiki/17-Obstacle-Avoidance-LiDAR/Obstacle-Avoidance-LiDAR.md

 # References
 - [Ardupilot LightWare SF45/B 350 Lidar Setup Page](https://ardupilot.org/copter/docs/common-lightware-sf45b.html)
-- [Lightware Studio](https://lightwarelidar.com/resources-software/) - use this for testing your LiDAR through your PC and a USB connection.
+- [LightWare Studio](https://lightwarelidar.com/resources-software/) - use this for testing your LiDAR through your PC and a USB connection.
 - Download the latest proximity sensor firmware [from here for the L431 board (download the .bin file)](https://firmware.ardupilot.org/AP_Periph/stable/MatekL431-Proximity/)